Saxo Investment Brokerage Review (2024): How to Invest Using SaxoTraderGO?

 SaxoTraderGO can be a good choice if you want to trade forex or stocks on foreign exchanges, as it offers access to these markets at a good price and on a platform that doesn’t make you want to tear your hair out.

-If you’re only going to be trading on SGX, Saxo offers a good price.
-But if you are not comfortable having your stocks being held in custody rather than transferred to your CDP account, you will need to look elsewhere.
+If you’re only going to trade on SGX, Saxo offers a good price.
+But if you are not comfortable having your stocks held in custody rather than transferred to your CDP account, you will need to look elsewhere.

-Bear in mind that if you plan to use Saxo’s platform not only to buy and sell your stocks, but also to check stock prices and view charts, you should ensure that it works well and is easy enough for you to use, especially if you tend to trade frequently and on the go.
+Bear in mind that if you plan to use Saxo’s platform to buy and sell stocks, check stock prices, and view charts, you should ensure that it works well and is easy enough for you to use, especially if you tend to trade frequently and on the go.

-Beginner investors may want to consider SaxoInvestor as it gives access to a large basket of products and has a simpler interface so that you don’t drown from information overload.
-If it’s your first time, you can also take a look at the instructional videos that guide you how to search for funds, monitor your investments and upgrade to more complex products.
+Beginner investors may want to consider SaxoInvestor, as it offers access to a large basket of products and has a simpler interface so that you don’t drown from information overload.
+If this is your first time, you can also watch the instructional videos that guide you through searching for funds, monitoring your investments, and upgrading to more complex products.

-If you need help, Saxo has a detailed FAQ section on their support centre or you can also contact them via live chat on the Saxo platform.
-If you hold a VIP account, you will be assigned to a dedicated relationship manager.
+If you need help, Saxo has a detailed FAQ section in its support centre.
+You can also contact them via live chat on the Saxo platform.

 Alternative investment brokerages to Saxo